AdaSupport/docs/api/metavariables.md

 ```
 ### Example Response: 500
 ```
 {"message": "Sorry, we encountered an unexpected error.
-We've been notified and will work to resolve it as quickly as possible"}
+We've been notified and will work to resolve it as quickly as possible."}
 ```
 Ada's nightly deletion task works with the [set_expiry endpoint (see docs below)](#2-Setting-and-removing-variable-expiry-settings) to handle Meta Variable deletion for chatter sessions that have been **improperly ended** (eg. on tab-close, on window-close, on browser crash).